tai271828/solvcon-gce/README.md

 After `gstart` finishes, run `gssh <instance_name>` to connect to the instance.

+Before conda packages are cached in the project, execution of `gstart` will show error messages, but still work.
+See the next section for making the cache work.

 To remove the instance (and stops being charged), run `gce-delete-instance <instance_name>`.

 ## Cache Conda Packages

 To save time from downloading conda packages from the Anaconda server, `solvcon-gce` needs to cache them in a [Google Cloud Storage](https://cloud.google.com/storage) bucket.
-Before the cache is in-place, Anaconda won't be available to the instance.  `gstart` would complain like:
+Before the cache is in-place, Anaconda won't be available in the instance.  `gstart` would complain like:

 ```
 bash: /var/lib/conda/packages//Miniconda3-latest-Linux-x86_64.sh: No such file or directory